 Herbs - Go classically English with some finely chopped sage, rosemary, or thyme.
-(1 tbsp)
+(1 tablespoon)

 Mustard - A touch of hot English mustard adds a beautiful tang to the mash.
 Or go across the English channel and add some dijon for a milder french twist.
-(1-2 tbsp)
+(1-2 tablespoon)

 Prepared Horseradish - Add another English classic to your mashed potatoes.
 The creamy prepared horseradish mash is terrific with roast beef.
-(1-2 tbsp)
+(1-2 tablespoon)

 Onions - Cooking some finely chopped onions in with the potatoes adds a nice savory note.
 It makes it a little harder to use a potato ricer but works well with a masher. (½ small onion)